 Sexual performance affects both men and women, but it's more common in men.
-In women, it affects arousal, which prevents a woman from getting lubricated.
+In women, it affects arousal, which can prevent a woman from getting lubricated.
 There are many reasons behind sexual performance anxiety.
-They include, past traumatic experience, fear of premature ejaculation, low self-confidence, difficulties in relationships, and sometimes medical problems like erectile dysfunctions and injury.
+They include past traumatic experience, fear of premature ejaculation, low self-confidence, difficulties in relationships, and sometimes medical problems like erectile dysfunctions and injury.

-Whatever the reason behind sexual anxiety, avoiding sexual contact because of fear of not being able to perform properly should not be an option.
-Several things help you get through the suffering faster.
+Whatever the reason behind sexual anxiety, avoiding sexual contact because of fear of not being able to perform properly will not solve the issue.
+Several things can help you get through the anxiety faster.
 Want to eliminate sexual anxiety disorder?
 Here are ten tips on how to overcome sexual anxiety.

 - Take Medications

 Medications can help deal with erectile dysfunction and other sexual anxiety problems.
-Such drugs must be prescribed by a qualified health professional.
-You need to find a doctor you're comfortable enough to discuss your sex life.
+These drugs must be prescribed by a qualified health professional.
+It’s important to find a doctor with whom you can comfortably discuss your sex life.
 Once you tell the doctor your problem, he or she will examine you and then do some tests to make sure your health condition is okay.

 During the visit, you will need to tell the doctor your sexual history and how long you have been dealing with sexual performance anxiety.
 If the diagnosis shows it's a health problem, the doctor will prescribe medications.
 If a medical issue is not to blame for your sexual problem, then the doctor might suggest other ways of overcoming sexual performance anxiety.